 High Hopes Development Center was established in 1984 by five Middle Tennessee families who recognized their children's needs were not being met in local preschools.
-Each of these families had a child with a special need or chronic disease and they found themselves driving to several locations weekly to receive all of the necessary therapy services.
-These visionaries were determined to create a place where their children could thrive, both academically and therapeutically, alongside their typically-developing peers.
+These community members envisioned a place where their children who had disabilities could thrive, both academically and therapeutically, alongside their traditional learning peers.

 What they created was an inclusive environment, where children of all abilities can learn and grow together in a supportive and loving environment that provides the tools for a strong, successful foundation.